apache/incubator-retired-blur/README.md

 If you are running on a single node you may reference a local directory for storing the index data.

     AnalyzerDefinition ad = new AnalyzerDefinition();

     TableDescriptor td = new TableDescriptor();
     td.setTableUri("file:///tmp/blur-tables/test-table"); // Location on the local machine td.setAnalyzerDefinition(ad);

     client.createTable("test-table", td);

 ### Cluster mode

-If you are running on a single node you may reference a local directory for storing the index data.
+If you are running in a cluster you have to use HDFS as the table storage.

     AnalyzerDefinition ad = new AnalyzerDefinition();

     TableDescriptor td = new TableDescriptor();
     td.setShardCount(16); // The number of shards should be based on how many indexes your hardware can support as well as the volume of data. td.setTableUri("hdfs://<namenode>:<port>/blur/tables/test-table"); // Location in HDFS
     td.setAnalyzerDefinition(ad);

     client.createTable("test-table", td);

 Loading Data